 Ashley's War: The Untold Story of a Team of Women Soldiers on the Special Ops Battlefield (Paperback)

 In Ashley's War, Gayle Tzemach Lemmon uses on-the-ground reporting and a finely tuned understanding of the complexities of war to tell the story of CST-2, a unit of women hand-picked from the Army to serve in this highly specialized and challenging role.
-The pioneers of CST-2 proved for the first time, at least to some grizzled Special Operations soldiers, that women might be physically and mentally tough enough to become one of them.
+The pioneers of CST-2 proved for the first time, at least to some grizzled Special Operations soldiers, that women are physically and mentally tough enough to become one of them.

 The price of this professional acceptance came in personal loss and social isolation: the only people who really understand the women of CST-2 are each other.
 At the center of this story is a friendship cemented by "Glee," video games, and the shared perils and seductive powers of up-close combat.
 At the heart of the team is the tale of a beloved and effective soldier, Ashley White.